25 Most Beautiful Places in New Zealand Not to Miss

 Aoraki Mt Cook is one of the most beautiful places in New Zealand, shown here on the Hooker Valley Track

-Aoraki Mt Cook in summer on the Hooker Valley Track
+Aoraki Mt Cook in summer on the Hooker Valley Track, one of the best places to visit in NZ

 Aoraki Mount Cook is New Zealand’s highest mountain and my pick for the most beautiful place in New Zealand.